What Is A Home Theater System?

 What’s The Catch?

-When you buy one of these all in one systems, especially at a cheaper rate, there’s a good chance that quality of the actual components themselves might not be the greatest and could possibly crap out on you depending on which you choose.
+When you buy one of these all in one systems, there’s a very real chance that quality of the actual components themselves might not be the greatest and could possibly crap out on you depending on which you choose.

 I would definitely be cognizant of that.
 Also note that by choosing this option, unfortunately sound quality might take a hit.